Jalanjii/mohjalanji.github.io/_projects/anomaly_rt.md

 ---
 layout: project
 title: "Real-time Anomaly Detection"
-subtitle: "An Complete Deployment Pipeline"
+subtitle: "Trading Data Anomaly Detection: A Complete ML Deployment Pipeline"
 ---

-This project is about real-time anomaly detection with full deployment architecture, and will be soon uploaded to GitHub.
+This project is hosted on Github.
+You can take a look at it on [realtime_tradingDetection GitHub Repo](https://github.com/Jalanjii/realtime_tradingDetection)